 Direct Drive Configuration

 Direct Drive configurations add mass to the gantry which can cause more vibrations and backlash when printing at faster speeds than equivalent Bowden systems.
-However, the speed at which a printer with a Direct Drive configuration prints is often limited by other hardware assemblies or systems.
+The increased vibrations can cause more wobble and a loss of accuracy.
+However, the print speed at which a printer with a Direct Drive configuration prints is often limited by other hardware assemblies or systems.
 For example, a Direct Drive extruder may be able to move faster than 100mm/s, but if the hot end can only heat and expel a certain amount of material at the time, that may become the limiting factor in the assembly.

 Choosing The Best Configuration